Transair Flight 810: Engines

-Investigation
+Investigations

 The following day, USCGC Joseph Gerczak completed collection of a small amount of incidental flotsam from the debris field to aid in the investigation.
 The NTSB examined the retrieved items, described as mostly general cargo.

 In an initial statement, the Federal Aviation Administration (FAA) said, "The pilots had reported engine trouble and were attempting to return to Honolulu when they were forced to land the aircraft in the water ...
 The FAA and National Transportation Safety Board will investigate."
 The FAA would not comment on its current investigation, but a local investigative reporter for KHON-TV found more than a dozen FAA enforcement actions against Rhoades Aviation and Trans Executive Airlines of Hawaii (doing business as Transair), with fines that totaled over $200,000 over 25 years.
-A company representative declined to comment because they are a party to the ongoing NTSB investigation, but a former FAA Chief Counsel published critical commentary on the reporting, cautioning against drawing premature conclusions from potentially unrelated historical enforcement actions.
+A company representative declined to comment because they were a party to the ongoing NTSB investigation, but a former FAA Chief Counsel published critical commentary on the reporting, cautioning against drawing premature conclusions from potentially unrelated historical enforcement actions.

-"Transair has voluntarily chosen not to operate our Boeing 737 cargo aircraft temporarily while we assess the situation and continue to cooperate with federal authorities in their investigation", a Transair spokesman said in a statement the following day.
-Transair has a contract to carry mail between the Hawaiian Islands, but the United States Postal Service said no mail was aboard this flight.
-They had made alternate arrangements after Transair grounded its 737s.
-Transair resumed 737-200 operations a week later.
-But in less than a week, Rhoades Aviation lost its FAA inspection authorization at midnight on July 15, after failing to ask for reconsideration of a June 13 notice of deficiencies identified during an ongoing FAA investigation that began in 2020.
+Transair voluntarily grounded its Boeing 737 cargo aircraft for a week after the accident.
+Then on July 15, Rhoades Aviation lost its FAA inspection authorization, after failing to ask for reconsideration of a June 13 notice of deficiencies identified during an FAA investigation that began in 2020.
 This effectively grounded Rhoades's fleet of 737-200s, which only included one remaining operational aircraft at the time.
 The FAA said the grounding was not a direct result of the ditching.

+Transair had a contract to carry mail between the Hawaiian Islands, but the United States Postal Service said no mail was aboard this flight.
+They made alternate arrangements after Transair grounded its 737s.